Terminal raises $17 million to help startups build remote engineering teams

 Many companies prefer to have all their employees working under the same roof, but there has been a growing push toward the distributed workforce model.
-A core benefit to this approach is that companies can access a much wider talent pool, perhaps including those with no desire to up sticks and move to Silicon Valley or another major tech hub.
+A core benefit of this approach is that companies can access a much wider talent pool, including those with no desire to up sticks and move to Silicon Valley or another major tech hub.

 However, major obstacles can prevent startups from hiring beyond their immediate locale — including difficulties identifying a suitable location, finding real estate, and navigating local legal and tax structures.
-Against this backdrop, Terminal is setting out to help startups circumvent these roadblocks by doing all the heavy lifting for them.
+Against this backdrop, Terminal is setting out to help startups establish remote teams by doing all the heavy lifting for them.

 While Terminal has corporate offices in San Francisco (HQ) and New York, the company is looking to launch remote engineering hubs in other strategic locations, allowing it to manage all the practicalities for any startup interested in expanding their talent base.
 This includes running the recruitment process, designing the office layout, and offering the HR services employees generally expect when joining a new company.